datacommonsorg/docsite/api/python/flatten_frame.md

 **Raises**

-*   `ValueError` - If a given coluumn is not in the data frame.
+*   `ValueError`: If a given coluumn is not in the data frame.

 ## Examples